redwoodjs/redwood/docs/docs/authentication.md

 }
 ```

-You can also restrict access by role by passing a role or an array of roles to the `PrivateSet` component's `hasRole` prop:
+You can also restrict access by role by passing a role or an array of roles to the `PrivateSet` component's `roles` prop:

 ```tsx title="web/src/Routes.tsx"
 import { Router, Route, PrivateSet } from '@redwoodjs/router'